qmlbook/qmlbook/docs/shaders/shaders.rst

 .. issues:: ch09

-The vertex shader can be used to manipulated the vertexes provided by the shader effect.
-In normal cases the shader effect has 4 vertexes (top-left, top-right, bottom-left and bottom-right).
+The vertex shader can be used to manipulate the vertexes provided by the shader effect.
+In normal cases, the shader effect has 4 vertexes (top-left, top-right, bottom-left and bottom-right).
 Each vertex reported is from type vec4.
 To visualize the vertex shader we will program a genie effect.
 This effect is often used to let a rectangular window area vanish into one point.

 .. figure:: assets/genieeffect.png

 .. rubric:: Setting up the scene

-First we will setup our scene again.
+First, we will set up our scene again.

 .. literalinclude:: src/effects/genie0.qml
     :start-after: M1>>
     :end-before: <<M1

-This provides as a scene with a dark background and a shader effect using an image as the source texture.
+This provides a scene with a dark background and a shader effect using an image as the source texture.
 The original image is not visible on the image produced by our genie effect.
 Additional we added a dark rectangle on the same geometry as the shader effect so we can better detect where we need to click to revert the effect.

 .. figure:: assets/geniescene.png